frederickk/folio.js/README.md

 ### FColor ###
-Expands paper.Color some of these may be redundant to the paperjs api, that's due to the legacy of the library's initially creation for use in Scriptographer.
+Expands paper.Color some of these may be redundant to the PaperJS api, that's due to the legacy of the library's initial creation for use in Scriptographer.

 ```javascript